Generalized Out-of-Distribution Detection: A Survey: Generalized OOD Detection

-\keypoint{Zero-shot Learning} Zero-shot learning~\cite{zslsurvey19tist} has a similar goal of novelty discovery, but follows the training-testing scheme.
-The test set is under the ``open-world'' assumption with unknown classes, which expect classifiers trained only on the known classes to perform classification on unknown testing samples with the help of extra information such as label relationships.
+\keypoint{Zero-shot Learning} Zero-shot learning~\cite{zslsurvey19tist} has a similar goal of novelty discovery but follows the training-testing scheme.
+The test set is under the ``open-world'' assumption with unknown classes, which expects classifiers trained only on the known classes to perform classification on unknown testing samples with the help of extra information such as label relationships.

 \keypoint{Open-world Recognition} Open-world recognition~\cite{toopenworld15cvpr} aims to build a lifelong learning machine that can actively detect novel images~\cite{liu2019large}, label them as new classes, and perform continuous learning.
-It can be viewed as the combination of novelty detection and incremental learning.
+It can be viewed as a combination of novelty detection (or open-set recognition) and incremental learning.
+More specifically, open-world recognition extends the concept of OSR by adding the ability to incrementally learn new classes over time.
+In open-world scenarios, the system not only identifies unknown instances but also can update its model to include these new classes as part of the known set.
+This approach is more dynamic and suited for real-world applications where the environment is not static, and new categories can emerge after the initial training phase~\cite{parmar2023open}.

+\keypoint{Conformal Prediction} Conformal prediction (CP) stands as a robust statistical framework in machine learning, primarily designed to provide confidence measures for predictions~\cite{shafer2008tutorial,angelopoulos2021gentle}.
+Distinctively, it yields prediction intervals with specified confidence levels, transcending the limitations of mere point estimates.
+In scenarios of OOD detection, the conformal prediction framework becomes particularly insightful: wider prediction intervals or lower confidence levels generated by conformal prediction methods can serve as indicators of such OOD data.
+Although research at the intersection of CP and OOD detection is still emerging~\cite{kaur2022idecode,kaur2022codit,cai2021inductive}, the potential of applying the conformal prediction framework in this domain is significant and warrants further exploration.